coreinfrastructure/best-practices-badge/doc/testing.md

 Please review documentation on [testing](http://guides.rubyonrails.org/testing.html).
 Pull requests should endeavor to increase, not decrease test coverage, as monitored in [Codecov](https://codecov.io/gh/linuxfoundation/cii-best-practices-badge).

-Running `m test/features/can_access_home_test.rb:4` will execute just the test from line 4.
+Running `rails t test/features/can_access_home_test.rb:4` will execute just the test from line 4.
 Removing the `:4` will run all tests in that file.

 Write regression tests and ensure that they fail without your fix and pass with it.
 Include a comment in the test with the Github issue # for context.